How To Drain A Water Heater Without Drain Valve: step by step

 Now you are ready to drain.
-Locate the drain cock at the heater's bottom.
-It is usually colored silver or brass, and it has a threaded end.
-You can put a bucket under the drain valve or better still attach a garden hose to it.
+Locate the drain cock at the heater’s bottom.
+It is usually colored silver or brass and has a threaded end.
+You can put a bucket under the drain or attach a garden hose.

 Open the pressure and temperature valve to relieve the pressure from the tank.
 You can find it on the side of the top of the heater.
 To open it, flip the lever on it upwards.